Setting Boundaries: How to Enjoy Family Time and Switch Off From Work During Christmas

-The school summer holidays are perfect for creating cherished memories with your family and it’s always a real blessing to be fortunate enough to give that to our children.
+The school Christmas holidays are perfect for creating cherished memories with your family and it’s always a real blessing to be fortunate enough to give that to our children.
 However, for working mums, it can be challenging to switch off from work and fully engage with the kids during family time when there are deadlines, work pressures and money to make.
 That doesn’t mean it’s impossible to have the best of both worlds.
-Here are some unconventional tips to help you set boundaries and make the most of the summer with your loved ones.
+Here are some unconventional tips to help you set boundaries and make the most of the festive period with your loved ones.

 Summer Survival Guide: Juggling Remote Work and Summer Holidays with the Kids